mutyala258/loopback.io/pages/en/lb4/Booting-an-Application.md

 Components to set the property `booters` as an Array of `Booters`.
 They will be bound to the Application and called by the `Bootstrapper`.

-Since this is a convention based Bootstrapper, it is important to set a `projectRoot`, as all other artifact paths will be resolved relative to this path.
+Since this is a convention-based Bootstrapper, it is important to set a `projectRoot`, as all other artifact paths will be resolved relative to this path.

-_Tip_: `application.ts` will likely be at the root of your project, so it's path can be used to set the `projectRoot` by using the `__dirname` variable. _(See example below)_
+_Tip_: `application.ts` will likely be at the root of your project, so its path can be used to set the `projectRoot` by using the `__dirname` variable. _(See example below)_

 #### Using the BootMixin